Trubenova/gridCoal/Examples/Increasing_population/README.md

 mu = 0.1    # migration rate between neighbouring demes
 s = 0.5     # s is coverage - fraction of sampled grid cells.
 Note that using this function may include
             # some that are empty in the input data, which will cause error.
 Check before submitting for simulations.

-batch_name = 'example_simple_exp_'  #prefix used for input data associated with this simulation
+seed = 10 #initialize random seed if you want batch_name = 'example_simple_exp_'  #prefix used for input data associated with this simulation
 ```